 Don Valley Parkway flooding.
 Here's why it happens so often

 It's almost a "classic" Toronto experience these days.
-Every time we see dark, rain-laden clouds sweep across the entire GTA, it isn't too long before social media lights up with reports that the south-end of of the DVP is, once again, flooded.
-In winter and spring, snow and ice become factors as well, especially when the region is experiencing a traditional January thaw, or there is a particularly rapid warm-up going into spring.
+Every time we see dark, rain-laden clouds sweep across the GTA, it isn't too long before social media lights up with reports that the south end of the Don Valley Parkway is, once again, flooded out.

 So why does the Don Valley flood so often?

 How many times has this happened?
-A particularly strong rain storm washes over the GTA, a concentrated heavy downpour drenches the east end of Toronto, or we have a rapid snowmelt mixed with rain, and suddenly commuting along the Don Valley Parkway goes from simply slow to downright hazardous as the Don River crests its banks and envelopes the traffic artery's south end.
+A particularly strong rain storm washes over the GTA, a concentrated heavy downpour drenches the east end of Toronto and suddenly commuting along the Don Valley Parkway goes from simply slow to downright hazardous as the Don River crests its banks and envelopes the traffic artery's south end.

 The answer to the above question?
 Too often.